FAIRmat-NFDI/nomad-docs/docs/writing_guide.md

 ## No broken links!

 Before merging make sure that the mkdocs logs do not report any broken links.
 This applies even if these links are not relevant to your changes.
-If you do not know how to address the broken links, create an issue in the Github repo and tag someone who you think could be of assistance.
+If you do not know how to address the broken links, create an issue in the GitHub repo and tag someone who you think could be of assistance.

 ## Images and Data